NumbersAlpha/Family-Tree/README.md

 To determine the closest relations, another variable be added (per person) outside the for loops, then incremented inside, in either part two(B) or three(A).

-For the example: both lineages have 3 related people, William, Vanessa, and Squidward.
+For the example: both lineages have 2 related people, Vanessa and Squidward.
 Again, the variables added will increment like in part one.
 The only difference is that when ALineage[i] == BLineage[j] the algorithm will return the most common ancestor.
-In the example's case, it would be William.
+In the example's case, it would be Vanessa.

 ### Part Three 3/4: Relations
 In this case, the values of ADiff and BDiff will affect their relations.
 The lower the *Diff*, the closer that person is to the most common relative.
 Relations will be covered with if and else if statements.